0xJEth/FullMeanStack/README.md

 # FullMeanStack
-Hints for creating an Angular application
+Hints for creating a full MEAN stack application

 In this tutorial you will create an Angular application with a node back end and mongoose database interface.
 First create an express project